Email Size Guidelines

 - Drive data remains in Google Vault is retained for eDiscovery.
 Drive data moved to trash remains there for 60 days, then it is permanently expunged.

 - Classic Hangouts conversation is off by default.
-If enabled during a chat by a user, conversation is stored in Gmail and stored in Google Vault follwing email retention guidelines.
+If enabled during a chat by a user, conversation is stored in Gmail and stored in Google Vault following email retention guidelines.

 - Hangouts Meet and Hangouts Chat conversation history is off by default.
 If enabled during a chat by a user, then data is stored in Google Vault.